wualvin2021/wualvin2021.github.io/essays/AI.md

 <img width ="300px" class="rounded float-start pe-4" src="../img/AI.png">

 ### I. Introduction
 AI is very interesting, to say the least.
-It sometimes feels like you are talking to a real person if you are using a Chatbot feature
+It even feels like you are talking to a real person if you are using a Chatbot feature.
+Without a doubt, AI will be the future in this world.
+Despite the

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: